 The “why” is the other major thing marketers spend time on — understanding customer needs and how they buy.
-Marketers must aim to bring this knowledge to the organization to help drive product design and optimize product mix and establish partner strategies, messaging, go-to-market, content sharing and other strategic and tactical oriented perspectives.
+Marketers must aim to bring this knowledge to the organization to help drive product design, optimize product mix, and establish partner strategies, messaging, go-to-market, content sharing, and other strategic and tactical oriented perspectives.
 The more data-driven the marketing organization is in this area, the more impact it will have on the business.

-This discussion on “why” brings to mind Simon Sinek’s famous Golden Circle and how it can be applied to the marketing world and what tools are needed to make this happen.
+This discussion on “why” brings to mind Simon Sinek’s famous Golden Circle.
+But how can it be applied to the marketing world and what tools are needed to make this happen?
 Sinek’s premise is that once a business has clarity on why they exist, how they do it, and what they do, it becomes easier to communicate.
-According to Sinek, putting the why you exist in the marketing message will motivate customers to do business with you because they will be attracted to your vision and your message.
+According to Sinek, putting the “why” you exist in the marketing message will motivate customers to do business with you because they will be attracted to your vision.

-Understanding “why” in marketing helps to think analytically and critically for how to approach a campaign.
+Understanding the “why” in marketing helps to think analytically and critically for how to approach a campaign.
 It acts as a check on making assumptions that may be incorrect.
-It provides in-depth knowledge on the type of person buying the product and what they view as its benefit relative to the competition.
-You can grasp the buying journey from the customer’s point of view, what their decision-making process is, and who and what influences that.
-Looking at why a campaign was successful yields more insights than just saying it exceeded expectations and helps frame future opportunities.
+It provides in-depth knowledge of the type of person buying the product and what they view as its benefit relative to the competition.
+You can grasp the buying journey from the customer’s point of view, what their decision-making process is, and what influences that.
+Looking at why a campaign was successful yields more insights than just saying it exceeded expectations.
+It also helps frame future opportunities.

-When you know “why”, you can let your customers know it through your communications and tactics and this brings them closer to you.
-You can tap into their sub-conscience (where most purchasing decisions are made) and also touch them in a more emotional way.
+When you know “why,” you can let your customers know it through your communications and tactics.
+You can tap into their sub-conscience (where most purchasing decisions are made) and also reach them in a more emotional way.

 But how do we get there?

-When it comes time to defining campaigns and online strategies, advanced analytics ensures better outcomes.
+When it comes time to define campaigns and online strategies, advanced analytics ensures better outcomes.
 Consider actionable intelligence that allows you to: